 7. It’s hard to be a single mom (or dad).
 I feel alone sometimes.

 Yes, it is hard.
 But would I rather be in my former bad marriage?
 Also, I am not alone if I have children, a good family and/or friends, and people who love me.
-Plus, 50% of the population is divorced making 50% of them single parents, just like me.
+Plus, I am never alone because God is with me.

 8. Why is my ex in a relationship and I’m still single?

 This isn’t a competition.
-Let him or her live their life.
-I need to focus on mine.
+I need to focus on me, not my ex’s relationship.
 Do I want to be in a relationship?
 How can I make that happen?
 Am I happy?
 If not, what’s it going to take to make me happy?
 I will figure it out when I choose to do so.

 9. Getting older isn’t easy.

 It isn’t.
 That said, I am going to focus on what I can control: staying healthy and enjoying my life and people I love.
 Age is out of my control.
-Happiness is in my control.
+Happiness and the way I take care of my physical health is in my control.

-I have one last suggestion for dealing with divorce anxiety: Go directly to the gym.
+I have one last suggestion for dealing with divorce anxiety: move your body.

 Remember that everyone experiences divorce anxiety, during and even after divorce.
 It’s part of life.
 The key in dealing with divorce anxiety is focusing that energy on the things you have, the positives, and the aspects that are going to shape your bright future.
 And when you start thinking that way, good things begin to happen!